Zangezur corridor: Soviet period and Nagorno-Karabakh conflict

 In Soviet times, two railway connections used to link Nakhichevan ASSR with the main territory of Azerbaijan SSR.
 The shorter line that passed via Syunik region (the southernmost Armenian province), was built earlier, in 1941, whereas the Yerevan-Ijevan-Qazax line further to the North, was constructed in the 1980s as an alternative route, connecting Yerevan to Baku and Russia.
 Both lines were abandoned since 1992 due to the Nagorno-Karabakh conflict.

-Since 1989, Azerbaijan has blocked shipments of materials to both Armenia and Karabakh, countered by Armenia's blockade of Nakhichevan.
-Nakhchivan has suffered significantly from the economic blockade by Armenia as did the landlocked Armenia suffer from an economic blockade imposed by Azerbaijan and its ally Turkey.
-Air and land connections between Azerbaijan and Nakhchivan Autonomous Republic have had to be made through Turkish or Iranian territory.

-In 1992 Turkey advocated the "double-corridor concept" firstly introduced by Paul A. Goble, which proposed territorial swap between Armenia and Azerbaijan.
+In 1989 Azerbaijan launched a blockade of Armenia in an attempt to curb the Karabakh movement which called for independence from Azerbaijan and reunification with Armenia.
+Turkey later joined the blockade against Armenia in 1993.
+The blockade is an ongoing transportation and economic embargo which has significantly impacted the economy and the regional trade dynamics of the Caucasus.
+In 1992, Turkey advocated the "double-corridor concept" firstly introduced by Paul A. Goble, which proposed territorial swap between Armenia and Azerbaijan.
 According to the proposal Azerbaijan would relinquish Nagorno-Karabakh, which would be linked to Armenia.
-In exchange, Armenia would hand up the southern Zangezur corridor to Azerbaijan, connecting Nakhichevan to Azerbaijan.
+In exchange, Armenia would concede the southern Zangezur corridor to Azerbaijan, thereby providing a direct land corridor between Azerbaijan and Nakhichevan.

 In 2001 and 2002, Azerbaijan and Armenia discussed an agreement on a "land swap" peace proposal in which Azerbaijan would cede sovereignty over Nagorno-Karabakh (including the Lachin corridor, which linked southern Armenia to Artsakh, and was de facto under the control of the Artsakh Defence Army but de jure in Azerbaijan at that point) to Armenia in exchange for Armenia ceding sovereignty over the Meghri corridor to Azerbaijan.
 However, the resistance in both states was strong against the territorial swap, and so the plan did not work.